aattoa/kieli/README.md

 cd ..
 ```

-# Building kieli on Linux
+# Building Kieli on Linux

 Requirements: CMake, make, any C++20 compliant C++ toolchain.

-This assumes that you have already cloned kieli and its dependencies as detailed above.
+This assumes that you have already cloned Kieli and its dependencies as detailed above.

 ```Shell
 cd kieli